Leading Technology Provider of Rail Safety Solutions

 In 2008, the U.S. Government introduced legislation that requires the implementation of improved safety measures in the rail sector.
 Known as the Rail Safety Improvement Act (RSIA), this legislation requires all Class I railroads and passenger rail operators to implement a mandatory Positive Train Control (PTC) collision avoidance system to improve rail safety.

 Due to its complex nature, PTC is not an off-the-shelf system that can be implemented easily.
 Since 2009, LILEE Systems has provided integrated solutions to support Class I railroads’ PTC implementations.
 To date, we have managed $60B in rail assets covering all areas of deployment: back offices, locomotives, wayside base stations and hi-rail vehicles.

-The New Challenge: Wireless Communications Security of PTC Messages
+Wireless Communications Security for Train Control Messages

 The rollout of PTC evolves digitization of rail infrastructure and various communications technologies, all making the PTC systems exploited to security vulnerabilities.
 To prevent PTC systems from cyber attacks, the Federal Railroad Administration (FRA), as defined in 49 CFR § 236.1033, requires that all wireless communications between the office, wayside, and onboard components in a PTC system provide cryptographic message integrity and authentication.